Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Related work

-Ablation studies, where small generative models are trained with different parts of a large dataset and evaluated on downstream tasks, are a well-established method for evaluating dataset quality and optimizing data curation methods. \cite{gao2020pile} validated the quality of their Pile datasets by evaluating models trained on the Pile, CommonCrawl, and CC-100.
-Likewise, \citet{Burchell-HPLT2} release a multilingual dataset and perform ablation studies to measure the quality of different versions of their datasets. \cite{henriksson2025finerweb10btrefiningwebdata} use an LLM to line-by-line classify training documents to optimize dataset composition and evaluate with a downstream task. \cite{longpre-etal-2024-pretrainers} pretrain small models on data filtered by different qualities (data age, data domain, data toxicity) and analyze the effects of this curation via model evaluation.
-Similarly, \citet{sachdeva2024traindataefficientllms} use ablation-framework to find that diversity and coverage of different topics in the pretraining data are crucial to models that succeed in multiple benchmarks.
+Ablation studies, where small generative models are trained with different parts of a large dataset and evaluated on downstream tasks, are a well-established method for evaluating dataset quality and optimising data curation methods.

+\cite{gao2020pile} validated the quality of their Pile datasets by evaluating models trained on the Pile, CommonCrawl, and CC-100. \cite{longpre-etal-2024-pretrainers} pretrain small models on data filtered by different qualities (data age, data domain, data toxicity) and analyse the effects of this curation via model evaluation.
+Similarly, \citet{sachdeva2024traindataefficientllms} use an ablation framework to find that diversity and coverage of different topics in the pretraining data are crucial to models that succeed in multiple benchmarks.
+Likewise, \citet{Burchell-HPLT2} released a multilingual dataset and performed ablation studies to measure the quality of different versions of their datasets. \cite{henriksson2025finerweb10btrefiningwebdata} use an LLM to line-by-line classify training documents to optimise dataset composition and evaluate with a downstream task.

 The methodology of our approach most closely resembles that of the FineWeb ablation studies \citep {penedo2024finewebdatasetsdecantingweb}.
-The FineWeb dataset was created by conducting analysis of tens of heuristic filters to select the data curation methods that result in the best pretraining data with respect to the downstream performance of the trained model.
+The FineWeb dataset was created by conducting analyses of tens of heuristic filters to select the data curation methods that result in the best pretraining data with respect to the downstream performance of the trained model.
 Currently, datasets produced by the FineWeb pipeline are available for over a thousand languages \citep{penedo2024fineweb-2}.